9001/copyparty/contrib/podman-systemd/README.md

 ## Updating copyparty

-To update the container, you can:
+To update the version of copyparty used in the container, you can:

 ```shell
 # If root: